 In addition to the main dining rooms there is an adults only restaurant Palo.
 For a very reasonable extra charge you can enjoy brunch or dinner at this excellent restaurant.
 We particularly enjoy brunch on the Disney Alaskan cruises in Palo as you can watch the scenery if you get a window table.

-Disney Cruise Alaska Activities
+Disney Alaska Cruise Activities

 You could be busy from morning until night if you really wanted to be.
 Or your can simply sit down, relax and watch the amazing Alaskan landscape pass by.
+A Disney Alaska Cruise is a place to relax or join in.
+You choose.

 Every day your Personal Navigator will be delivered to your stateroom.
 This will detail the organized activities around the ship each day.
 These include art and cooking classes, wine tasting, educational talks, movies, shows, character greetings and trivia games.
 Most of these activities are included in the price of your Disney cruise (wine tasting has an extra fee).